 Additionally, the Oura Ring is uniquely suited to collect high quality temperature data due to its innovative design:

-- Battery design: The ring is engineered to maintain continuous data collection at a high sampling rate, over multiple days, without straining the battery.
+- Battery design: The Oura Ring is engineered to maintain continuous data collection at a high sampling rate, over multiple days, without straining the battery.

 Oura’s Science Team assembled a task force of employees, data scientists, physiologists, and engineers to fast-track publicly available validation results.
 In total, the team was able to collect 93,571 data points in a single week.

-The task force selected iButton sensors as the research-grade tool to evaluate Oura’s performance against.8 The goal of this study was not only to validate Oura’s temperature sensor under lab conditions, but to show that Oura maintains performance even during the challenges of measuring data in ‘noisier’ real world scenarios.
+The task force selected iButton sensors as the research-grade tool to evaluate Oura’s performance.8 The goal of this study was not only to validate Oura’s temperature sensor under lab conditions, but to show that Oura maintains performance even during the challenges of measuring data in ‘noisier’ real-world scenarios.

 Note: This validation included the enabling of daytime temperature data collection for research purposes.
-Daytime temperature readings are not currently available inside the Oura Ring app.
+Daytime temperature readings are not currently available inside the Oura App.

 Here was the protocol:

-- Lab Conditions: To evaluate Oura’s temperature sensors purely as measurement tools, 24+ Oura Rings were tested in isolation (not on fingers) against 7 iButtons in temperature-controlled water baths.
+- Lab Conditions: To evaluate Oura’s temperature sensors purely as measurement tools, Oura Ring was tested in isolation (not on fingers) against 7 iButtons in temperature-controlled water baths.
 They were tested at precise temperature rates and ranges that were designed to cover the full physiological range of skin temperatures from extremely low (9°C [48°F], determined from Oura data in Antarctica) to very high (45°C [81°F], slightly over the maximum temperature a human can withstand during fever and survive).

-- Real-World Conditions: 16 individuals spent a week wearing Oura Rings alongside 5 iButton sensors strapped to their fingers, wrists, arms, abdomen, and clothing 24/7.
+- Real-World Conditions: 16 individuals spent a week wearing Oura Ring alongside 5 iButton sensors strapped to their fingers, wrists, arms, abdomen, and clothing 24/7.